-In a timely requested informal hearing regarding the amount of the total tenant payment of tenant rent, the tenant has to show by a preponderance of the evidence that any change in the amount of the total tenant payment of tenant rent is not supported.
-The scheduling and/or occurrence of any informal hearing regarding the amount of the total tenant payment of tenant rent does not affect the date upon which a rent change notice takes effect.
-If, in the informal hearing, the tenant shows by a preponderance of the evidence that any change in the amount of the total tenant payment of tenant rent is not supported, then a correction of the change in total payment of tenant rent may be retroactively applied back to the date of the noticed change in total tenant payment of rent.
+In a timely requested informal hearing regarding the amount of the total tenant payment of rent, the participant has to show by a preponderance of the evidence that the change is not supported.
+The scheduling and/or occurrence of any informal hearing regarding the amount of the total tenant payment of rent does not affect the date upon which the change takes effect.
+If, in the informal hearing, the participant shows by a preponderance of the evidence that the change in the amount of the total tenant payment of rent is not supported, then a correction may be retroactively applied back to the effective date of the change in total tenant payment of rent.